nobody-125/obcon/Penn 25/Microeconomics/Monopoly.md

 Q\times(AC-MC)
 $$
 # Perfect Price Discrimination
 Perfect price discrimination: form of dynamic pricing where exchange takes place.
 In PPD, the demand curve equals marginal revenue ($Q_D=MR$).
 There is no deadweight loss from perfect price discrimination, however, all surplus goes to the producer.
-Therefore it is always socially efficient.
+Therefore it is always efficient, but not necessarily socially efficient given externalities.
+Also, markets under PPD are never equitable because consumer surplus is zero.

 To achieve PPD a firm must have:
 * Market power so the firm may dictate prices